But, but, but...

 The Second Coming - This is probably the event that Jesus was referring to.

-But of that day and hour no one knows, not even the angels of heaven, but My Father only.
+But of that day and hour no one knows, not even the angels of heaven, but my Father only.

 Matthew 24:36

-1) The statement is absolutely true.
+1) Maybe the statement is absolutely true.

-Jesus will be coming back to battle.
+Jesus will be coming back to do battle.
 The element of surprise is a great advantage in war.
 Could this be a reason?

-2) The statement was true then, but not always.
+3) The statement was true then, but not always.

 It does not say no man will ever know.
 'No one knows' is stated in the perfect present tense.